2017

 September 24th 2017:

-Dawson City – home of the famous Klondike Goldrush – was once my hometown and is presently being considered to become a World Heritage site.
-Many of the old buildings from the gold rush in 1897 still lean drunkenly as they shift into the permafrost as others slowly crumble – they just paint over the cracks and prop up the buildings every now and then.
+Dawson City – home of the famous Klondike Goldrush – was once my hometown is presently being considered to become a World Heritage site.
+Many of the old buildings from the gold rush in 1897 still lean drunkenly as they shift into the permafrost and others slowly crumble – they just paint over the cracks and prop up the buildings every now and then.

 To this day the quest for gold continues and as the hills are mined and re-mined over and over again, this poem remains buried in a time capsule somewhere beneath Main Street Whitehorse Yukon – to be unearthed as part of the 100th anniversary celebrations of the City of Whitehorse in the year 2050.

-faded rose of yukon©pj johnson December 11 1983
+faded rose of yukon©PJ Yukon December 11 1983

 enchantress! sing the days of yore